Dark-Gran/Farstar-Exodus/README.md

   ![preview1](images/fs1.png)

 This is a FREE game.
 All prerequisites (Adobe Air) are part of the installation package.
 Server Application is not a part of Client's release.

 _RELEASE DOWNLOAD_

 Game can be played in offline-mode.
-(server is currently :red_circle:)
+(server is: :red_circle:)

 ## About Project